venth/venth.github.io/_posts/2016/2016-02-09-hide-and-seek-communication-performance.markdown

 layout: "post"
 title: "Hide and Seek: Communication performance"
 date: "2016-02-09 21:07"
-tags: [performance, partial result, partial request, stream, reactive, java]
+tags: [performance, partial-result, partial-request, stream, reactive, java]
 ---
 One of the major player in a system architecture is communication between components / services / application.
 Since it's used in almost every place